If you want to make the world a better place, there’s one really easy thing that you can do: reduce your consumption.

 The big hitter in the tiny house world is The Tiny Life.

 Now, he’s been on nearly every news channel in the world and blogs on every aspect of tiny house life.
+He’s created much of the tiny house community through his effort extolling the value of tiny houses.

 You can find anything from insurance to getting the right plot of land there.
+And if you need any extra help, you may find it in these awesome green living blogs or these fantastic tiny house plans.

 The Tiny House-Wife